jdcloudcom/en/documentation/Networking/Virtual-Private-Cloud/Introduction/Features/NFV-Features.md

 #### Application Scenario

-Currently, it provides VPN communication service based on IPSEC protocol, supports site to site mode, and can flexibly open enterprise IDC and JD Cloud intranet.
+Currently, it provides VPN communication service based on IPSEC protocol, supports site to site mode, and can flexibly open enterprise IDC and JD Cloud & AI intranet.
 The following is a typical application scenario:

-Demand: Some resources are deployed in the enterprise IDC, and resources such as application services are deployed in the JD Cloud intranet, and data communication is performed through the VPN tunnel to implement hybrid cloud deployment.
+Demand: Some resources are deployed in the enterprise IDC, and resources such as application services are deployed in the JD Cloud & AI intranet, and data communication is performed through the VPN tunnel to implement hybrid cloud deployment.

 ![](/image/Networking/Virtual-Private-Cloud/NFV.png)